EMERGENCY SUPPORT AND EDUCATION

 TO DISPLACED CHILDREN

-Mission Enfance has been working in Iraqi Kurdistan since 1992.
-Emergency missions, reconstruction of schools and villages, have led the association to have some experience in this area.
+Mission Enfance has been working in Iraq since 1992.
+Emergency missions, reconstruction of schools and villages, have led the association to expertise in this area.

 Aim of project

-- Educate the displaced Iraqi children, allow the return of these displaced to their villages.
+- Educate the displaced Iraqi children, allow the return of these displaced to their villages and participate to the stabilizing of Iraq, offer the right to university to the minorities of Iraq (Yezidi, Chaldean) to participate in the stabilization of Iraq.